python/cpython/Doc/library/tokenize.rst

 .. function:: tokenize(readline)

-   The :func:`tokenize` generator requires one argument, *readline*, which must be a callable object which provides the same interface as the :meth:`io.IOBase.readline` method of file objects.
+   The :func:`.tokenize` generator requires one argument, *readline*, which must be a callable object which provides the same interface as the :meth:`io.IOBase.readline` method of file objects.
 Each call to the function should return one line of input as bytes.